Ethereum is no longer absent: Virtuals ACP opens the door to the AI trillion-dollar economy

 In our view, ACP will bring two fundamental transformations to Virtuals:

-Transformation One: Formation of a Multi-Chain Ecosystem — “ACP is like Cosmos’ IBC”
+Transformation One: Formation of a multi-chain ecosystem—"ACP is like Cosmos’ IBC"

-This means whether you're on Base, Solana, Ethereum, or future chains,
+That means whether you're on Base, Solana, Ethereum, or future chains,

-Agents can collaborate cross-chain seamlessly.
+Agents can collaborate seamlessly across different blockchains.

-Axelrod manages your assets on Solana;
+Axelrod manages your Solana assets;

 ...